mboehmerm/Touch-Display-ST7735-160x128/Arduino/libraries/README.md

-Download and unzip the modified lvgl8.3.6.zip and copy the folder lvgl to Arduino\libraries or use the modifications.
+Download and unzip the modified lvgl8.3.6.zip and copy the folder lvgl to Arduino\libraries or use the modifications below.
 Only 3 Files are modified  because the display is very small.

 Modifications in lvgl 8.3.6 :